bakito/adguardhome-sync/README.md

 ## Prerequisites

-Both the origin and replica mist be initially setup via the Adguard Home installation wizard.
+Both the origin instance must be initially setup via the AdguardHome installation wizard.

 ## Run